 - Roadmap to Financial Health – Step-by-step guide to getting better with money.
 From setting goals to getting out of debt and saving for retirement.

 - An Open Letter to My Son About Money – Written for my oldest son’s first birthday, this shares what I hope to teach him and his brother about money as he grows older.

 - 10 Ways to Boost Your Financial Literacy – Start making some money moves!

 To help you determine where the holes are in your financial boat, and what you can do to move closer to financial freedom, I’ve created the Complete Financial Swim Test.
 Download your FREE copy here!

 And if you’re wondering “why Mama Fish”?

 My family’s favorite children’s book is Deborah Diesen’s Pout-Pout Fish.
 It always makes us all giggle!
 When my son was a newborn, my husband and I started calling him the Fuss Fuss Fish.
 This was very ironic since there has never been a less fussy baby.
-But it stuck nonetheless and we became Mama and Daddy Fish!
+But it stuck nonetheless and we became Mama and Papa Fish!
 In a blog about family finance, I felt I had to include my fun family nickname.